Welcome to today's edition of the Rush 24-7 podcast.

 Benjamin Dixon of Homewood.

-Come on, you gotta be kidding.
+Come on, you got to be kidding.

 Who really thinks about looking at it backwards?

-It's ziggin and zaggin.
+It's ziggin' and zagging.

-A vehicle zigs and zangs to the city picks somebody up, it's a bus for crying out loud.
+A vehicle zigs and zags to the city, picks somebody up.

-So now we've gotten to the point where if you can see a word backwards and it offends you, it's got to come off a public Bus.
+So now we've gotten to the point where if you can see a word backwards and it offends you, it's got to come off a public bus.

-What do you think Ziggin Zaggin is backwards?
+What do you think ziggin' zaggin is backwards?

 It doesn't even spell a word.